rabraham2/INF6027-Project/README.md

 # INF6027 Project

-This repository hosts the **INF6027 Project**, which focuses on retail sales analysis in R. It contains scripts for data cleaning, exploratory data analysis (EDA), correlation, and linear regression modelling.
+This repository hosts the **INF6027 Project**, which focuses on retail sales analysis in Great Britain using R. It contains scripts for data cleaning, exploratory data analysis (EDA), correlation, and linear regression modelling.

 ---